bogey12/UofTClimateHack/README.md

 This repository outlines the solutions and code behind the University of Toronto Team's 2nd Place Submission for 2022 [ClimateHack](https://climatehack.ai/).

 # Background
+Better near-term forecasting of solar electricity generation will enable electricity grid operators around the world to do a better job of scheduling their grids.

-Currently, UK energy grids use a combination of both solar and natural gas sources to generate power.
-Due to a lack of accurate solar forecasting, natural gas turbines are on all the time, with solar power stored as excess in reserves.
-If they had more accurate solar forecasting algorithms, they could turn on/off natural gas sources when solar production is adequate.
+For example, currently the UK National Energy Grid Operator use a combination of solar and natural gas sources to generate power.
+The objective of the grid is to reliably supply electricity to meet demand at all times, and hence use natural gas on 24/7 standby in the event of sudden falls in solar production (e.g. due to dense cloud coverage).

-This would allow them to minimize the use of standby gas turbines, potentially leading to a substantial reduction in carbon emissions of up to 100 kilotonnes a year.
+By developing better solar forecasting techniques, the Grid Operator could minimize the use of standby gas turbines, potentially leading to a substantial reduction in carbon emissions of up to 100 kilotonnes a year.
 While it is incredibly difficult to accurately predict the climate impact, a rough estimate suggests that better solar power forecasts if deployed worldwide could reduce global carbon emissions by about 100 million tonnes of CO2 a year by 2030.

 # Challenge
-We had ~1.5 months as individuals, and 1 week as a team to apply cutting-edge machine learning techniques in order to develop the best satellite imagery prediction algorithm for use in solar photovolatic output forecasting. **The specific challenge:** from a series of 12 images covering a 128×128-pixel region cropped out of a series of much larger satellite images taken five minutes apart, accurately predict the next 24 images for the central 64×64-pixel area, corresponding to the next two hours of satellite imagery.
+We had ~1.5 months as individuals, and 1 week as a team to apply cutting-edge machine learning techniques in order to develop the best satellite imagery prediction algorithm for use in solar photovolatic output forecasting.

+**The specific challenge:** from a series of 12 images covering a 128×128-pixel region cropped out of a series of much larger satellite images taken five minutes apart, accurately predict the next 24 images for the central 64×64-pixel area, corresponding to the next two hours of satellite imagery.

+[Open Climate Fix](https://www.openclimatefix.org/) provided us with ~2 years of high resolution satellite imagery over the UK and north-western Europe from EUMETSAT's [Spinning Enhanced Visible and InfraRed Imager Rapid Scanning Service](https://www.eumetsat.int/rapid-scanning-service) with a spatial resolution of about 2-3 km.

 # Our Main Approach
-Find a summary of our main approach and other attempted solutions here: (INSERT SLIDES LINK HERE)
+Find a summary of our main approach and other attempted solutions here: [Presentation Slide Deck](https://drive.google.com/file/d/1FbSnPaqEpnLMwjqKs3ynlENwFnrbznGU/view?usp=sharing)

 Our main approach uses a 5-level U-Net augmented with a standard vision transformer in the bottleneck to better model global relationships (see UNETViT in submission/model.py).
 This approach got us 2nd in the leaderboard with a MS_SSIM Score of 0.836.
 Other improvements from our main approach over a standard U-Net include the use of group normalization instead of batch normalization and depth-wise separable convolutions to reduce model size by 3x without noticably dropping performance.